symfony/symfony-docs/security/oidc_login.rst

 ``token_endpoint_auth_method``:

 ``client_secret_post`` (default)
-    The client identifier and secret are sent in the request body.
+    The client identifier and secret are sent in the POST request body, which mean your applications is registered in and authorized by the provider to exchange authorization code for tokens.

 ``client_secret_basic``
     The client identifier and secret are sent as HTTP Basic credentials, each